Slow Roast Pork Belly with Five-spice and Brown Sugar Recipe | Otway Pork

 5. Top the skin with the rock salt.

 8. For the apple puree: Core and peel the apples, cut into even 1 cm thick slices and place onto a small oven dish.
 Brush with the melted butter and top with the brown sugar, water and salt.
 Place into a 180°C oven and roast for 25 minutes or until soft.
-Blitz in a blender until smooth, pass through a fine strainer and serve warm with the pork.
+Blitz in a blender until smooth, pass through a fine strainer and serve as a warm dipping sauce with the pork.

 Recipe by Bart Beek from Essence BBQ Labs.